jwentong/jwentong.github.io/index.md

 - [01/2023] A paper titled "*From learning to analytics: Improving model efficacy with goal-directed client selection*" has been submitted to possible journal publication.
 - [10/2022] A paper titled "*Online resource allocation for user experience improvement in mobile edge clouds*" has been submitted to possible journal publication.
 - [09/2022] We successfully held a conference workshop with Huawei in Sept.
 15-16  titled "[Huawei-HKUST Joint Workshop on Theory for Future Wireless](https://wireless-workshop-2022.hkust.edu.hk/)".
+- [09/2022] I established a new homepage powered by *Github Page* based on the theme of [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes).
 - [06/2022] I received the Ph.D. degree from Xiamen University, supervised by Profs.
 Liqun Fu and Zhu Han.
 - [03/2022] I received the Postdoctoral Fellow in Dept. of ECE from The Hong Kong University of Science and Technology, Supervised by Prof. Jun Zhang.